rei-kurzweil/little-cat/README.md

 + TransformComponent
   + lets you specify a transform for your Renderable Instance
   + Both Renderable and Transform should be placed under an InstanceComponent as children.

++ CameraComponent
+  + add child TransformComponent to move the camera
+  + TODO: InputComponent to read InputState and set Transform on TransformComponent on CameraComponent

++ Camera2DComponent
+  + add child TransformComponent to move the camera